-The Ultimate Luxury Guide to Art Basel, Miami Beach 2022
+The Ultimate Luxury Guide to Art Basel, Miami Beach 2025

 Where To Stay in Miami Beach

-We recommend W South Beach or Miami Beach EDITION.
+We recommend staying at W South Beach or Miami Beach EDITION.
 Both hotels are guaranteed to be filled with the art world’s glitterati, and while W South Beach has W Hotel’s unique contemporary designs, the EDITION is more for those who enjoy sophisticated luxury.

 W South Beach